mormond/ethereum-consortium-orchestration/README.md

  - contentRootOverride - https://raw.githubusercontent.com/my-repo-name/ethereum-arm-templates/my-branch-name/ethereum-consortium
  - dashboardDockerImage - URL to the location of the Docker Image created above
  - dashboardSecret
- - genesisJson
+ - genesisJson - the genesis JSON created above
  - gethNetworkId
- - members
+ - members - the members JSON created above
  - minerNodeDockerImage - URL to the location of the Docker Image created above
  - sshPublicKey
  - txNodeDockerImage
  - username
+6. An example (complete) template params file is located at __.\ethereum-consortium-params\template.consortium.params.example.json__
 6. Now we have a populated parameters file, we can kick off a deployment
  - cd to the __orchestration-scripts__ folder
- - ./deploy.consortium.ps1 will start a deployment and prompt for missing (script) parameter values -- The PowerShell script automatically looks for the relevant parameters file in the ethereum-consortium-params folder
+ - .\deploy.consortium.ps1 will start a deployment and prompt for missing (script) parameter values -- The PowerShell script automatically looks for the relevant parameters file in the ethereum-consortium-params folder
  - For example, the following would start a new founder deployment, creating a new resource group called "test123" in the west europe region
  - __.\deploy.consortium.ps1 -rgName "170503TestEthEc10" -location westeurope -chosenDeploymentType founder__